urbit/urbit.org-reloaded/content/using/install.md

 Urbit cannot run on Windows itself, but there is a convenient way to run a Linux distro using the [Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install) on Windows 10.
 Install the Windows Subsystem for Linux 2 and open a Linux terminal in Windows, then follow the Linux installation instructions above.

 For performance reasons, do not install Urbit in the mounted Windows volume, but install it in the Linux file system.
-For example, in your home directory, by typing `cd ~`.
+For example, in your home directory, which can be navigated to by entering `cd ~`.

 ## Setting up a comet {#comet}